 UX It’s Time to Reflect

 Vator.tv is a place for emerging companies to showcase and market themselves as well as share news.
-Here, I’ve written about UX in an attempt to show these companies the importance and relevance of the UX profession to them.
+Here, I write about UX in an attempt to show companies the importance and relevance of the UX profession.